-As prescribed in § 650.65(b), include this clause in Section I.
+Include the following clause as prescribed in § 650.65(b).

-Rights in Data - General (JAN 2010)
+Rights in Data - General (SEP 2010)

 "Computer Database" or "Database" means a collection of recorded information in a form capable of, and for the purpose of, being stored in, processed, and operated on by a computer.
 The term does not include computer software.